pact-foundation/pact_broker-client/README.md

               # Default: false
 ```

 Deletes a pacticipant branch.
-Does not delete the versions or pacts associated with the branch, but does make them inaccessible for verification via consumer versions selectors or WIP pacts.
+Does not delete the versions or pacts/verifications associated with the branch, but does make the pacts inaccessible for verification via consumer versions selectors or WIP pacts.

 ### Tags